FAQ for A2 CofC

 Here are a wide selection of FAQ for A2 CofC asked by our students.

 The A2 Certificate of Competency (A2 CofC) is a remote pilot competency certificate primarily intended to assure safe operations of drones close to uninvolved persons.
-It was introduced as part of the new EASA drone regulations.
+It was introduced as part of the UK drone regulations.

-An A2 CofC allows drone pilots to fly an C2 class aircraft within the A2 subcategory of the Open Category and small legacy aircraft within the A1 transitional subcategory.
+An A2 CofC allows drone pilots to fly an drones within the A2 subcategory of the Open Category including C2 class aircraft up to 4KG and smaller legacy aircraft up to 2KG.
 This contrasts with the GVC, which allows pilots to fly in the specific category using visual line of sight (VLOS) and is required to obtain an Operational Authorisation.

 You can get an A2 CofC by completing an online course completing the modules remotely in your own time and at your own convenience.